citynetwork/docs/docs/howto/object-storage/s3/object-lock.md

 regulations, or retain data for a specific period.

 Note that this feature is distinct from *object expiry*, which is covered in a [separate guide](expiry.md).

-## Object lock availability

-Object lock is only available in select {{brand}} regions.
-Please consult the [feature reference](../../../../reference/features/) for details.

 ## Object lock modes